tomazcomz/SocialDriving/README.md

 ---

-## Running Considerations
+## Running MAPPO

-To execute the Highway Env with the MAPPO run the script as follows:
+To execute the multi-agent setting in Highway Env with the MAPPO run the script as follows:

 `python -m MA_highway  --num_agents=[n] --num_episodes=[m]`